DeloitteDigitalAT/core-banking/config/checkstyle/README.md

 The project uses the following git hook (commands executed on `git commit`):

-- pre-push: Checks the coding conventions using checkstyle
+- pre-commit: Checks the coding conventions using checkstyle for java and ESlint along with Prettier for JS files

 Run the following command to set up the git hooks: